-In a neighborhood, some rush out to kill a vampire.
-They find him there, beside their parked car, gazing into its mirror.
+In neighborhoods, some rush out to kill a vampire.
+Neighbors find vampires, high on age, gazing into the mirrors of parked cars.

 Mortal peril, under the influence of age, is novel and unfamiliar, like the senses of touch and warmth.

 Vampires drink blood then come out of the black like white lizards.
 They want to touch things, fear things, and stare into mirrors.Vampires are foolish, under the influence of age